izmailoff/mqtt-mongo/README.md

 # Test Coverage
 [![Coverage Status](https://coveralls.io/repos/izmailoff/mqtt-mongo/badge.svg?branch=master)](https://coveralls.io/r/izmailoff/mqtt-mongo?branch=master)

+Tests have been disabled due to incompatibility of Fongo with latest Scala Mongo driver.
+This needs to be resolved one way or the other.
+For now build without unit tests.

 # MQTT-Mongo
 This is a generic service that subscribes to MQTT broker and saves messages to MongoDB.